wizardamigos/organization/CONTENT/contribute.markdown

 Want to participate?
 Want to help make this happen and/or be a wizard guest speaker or facilitator?
 Questions?

-Meet us in [Coding Amigos Meetup](http://meetup.com/codingamigos) or chat with us on [Gitter](https://gitter.im/wizardamigosinstitute/chat) (IRC: irc.gitter.im #wizardamigosinstitute/chat)
+Meet us in [Coding Amigos Meetup](http://meetup.com/codingamigos) or chat with us on [Gitter](https://gitter.im/wizardamigosinstitute/chat).

 ---
 [](@german)